pitsianis/TuXartis.jl/docs/src/index.md

      + by SG-t-SNE
      + (add more)
      +
-## Histogram (bins) images on spatial maps
+### Histogram (bins) images on spatial maps

-## Translation of histogram images
+ (must demo an image of a bin on a map, one for vertices, one for edges)

+### Image translation between spatial maps
+ o between two vertex maps
+ o between two edge maps
-between vertex maps and edge maps
+ o between a vertex map and an edge map

 ( must demo the image translation  )

-## Mathematical description
+### Mathematical description

 ## User interface
+ o interface channel
+   + via data
+   + via function handles
+ o interface functionalities
+   + select or link to a different embedding method
+   + select or use a vertex or edge index
+   + specify a particular transform of a vertex/edge variable
+   + specify a particular subset of vertices or edges

 ## References